kriti-rai/kriti-rai.github.io/_posts/2019-02-04-what_is_state_in_react.markdown

 ## **Action!**

-Let's look at an example to see *state* works.
+Let's look at an example to see how *state* works.

 We will build a  simple `Countdown` component that renders the final countdown to the New Year's day.
 Keep in mind,